-The latest novel from Danielle Steel made its debut on the New York Times Bestseller List for the week of June 28, 2020.
-It debuted at number 2 on the Combined Print & E-book Fiction list.
-Dell published the book on June 9, 2020.
+NEIGHBORS, Danielle Steel’s latest novel, made its debut on the New York Times Bestseller list for the week of January 24th.
+The book debuted at number 2 on the Hardcover Fiction list and number 3 on the Combined Print & E-book Fiction list.
+Delacorte Press published the book on January 5, 2021.

 Robert Jones Jr.’s THE PROPHETS is enjoying a wealth of praise from Kirkus, Linda's Book Bag, Paperback Paris, and Beyond the Bookends.
 Kirkus calls the book “an ambitious, imaginative, and important tale of Black queerness through history,” while Linda’s Book Bag writes: “Robert Jones Jr’s writing is sumptuous, even when he is describing the most unpalatable scenes or truths.
 Descriptions are vivid, poetic and haunting and each seems imbued with emotional depth making for a truly remarkable read.”
 Jones Jr. was also interviewed by Late Night Lit, the Late Night with Seth Meyers Podcast.
 G.P.
 Putnam’s Sons published the book on January 5, 2021.

 Rachel Beanland’s debut novel FLORENCE ADLER SWIMS FOREVER is the winner of the 2020 National Jewish Book Award’s Goldberg Prize, which honors a debut work of fiction each year.
 The novel has also been a Barnes & Noble Book Club pick, a New York Times Editors’ Choice, and a USA Today’s “Best Books of 2020.”
 Simon & Schuster published the hardcover edition on July 7, 2020, and will publish the paperback edition on June 1, 2021.